For general inquiries, call (978) 486-9524 (press 0) or contact us.

 (978) 486-9524 x104

-Originally from Connecticut, Natalie graduated from Massachusetts College of Liberal Arts in December 2013 with a B.A. in Arts Managemen and Music and joined Indian Hill in 2014.
-She previously interned at the Sterling and Francine Clark Art Institute in the Curatorial, Marketing, and Advancement offices.
-Although Natalie’s musical background is primarily in composition, she plays piano and studies classical voice at Indian Hill.
-She also leads a multi-level Brownie/Junior Girl Scout Troop in Lancaster.
+Originally from Connecticut, Natalie graduated from Massachusetts College of Liberal Arts in December 2013 with a B.A. in Arts Management and Music and joined Indian Hill Music in 2014.
+She previously interned at the Sterling and Francine Clark Art Institute.
+Although Natalie’s musical background is primarily in composition, she also plays piano and studied voice.
+In her spare time Natalie can be found taking a variety of dance classes at a local studio, and leading her multi-level Girl Scout troop.

 (978) 486-9524 x118